HathorNetwork/rfcs/text/0000-use-case-integration-best-practices.md

   - [Address](#address)
   - [Timelock](#timelock)

-#### Version
+### Version

-Transactions have `version=1`, blocks have versions `0` or `3`, and token creation transactions have `version=2`.
+Version identifies the type of vertex.
+The possible choices are:

+- Block: 0
+- Regular Transaction: 1
+- Token Creation Transaction: 2
+- Merged Mined Block: 3

+Depending on your use case you must accept one or more types.

-#### Voided state
+### Voided state

-A voided transaction is **not** a valid transaction.
-You must only accept transactions that have `is_voided=false`.
+A voided transaction is cancelled and should **never** be accepted.
+You must validate that the transaction is not voided asserting that `is_voided == false`.

-#### Outputs
+### Outputs

-The outputs contain the fields used to identify that the funds belong to your wallet.

-##### Token

-The output has the token information, so you can check if it has the expected tokens.
-For example, exchanges expect the deposits to be of HTR, so `token = '00'` and `token_data=0`.

-##### Value

-The value of the output is an integer, so `1000` means `10.00`.

-##### Address

-The output address must be one of your wallet's addresses.

-##### Timelock

-The output must have a timelock, and if it's bigger than the current timestamp, you won't be able to spend this output until this moment is reached.
-Because of that, it's essential to validate that `timelock=null` before validating this transaction.
+Hathor supports multi-token transactions.
+You must confirm that your outputs are correctly placed as follows:

+- Token id is correct.
+If you accept only HTR token, token id must be `"00"`.
+- Token data is equal to `0`, if it's HTR token.
+- Value matches the expected value.
+Note that it is an integer and `12.34` is represented by `1234`.
+- Timelock must be `null`; otherwise your funds might be locked.

-#### Number of confirmations
+### Number of confirmations

 Some use cases might handle transactions with huge amounts, so it's essential to wait for some blocks to confirm the transaction before accepting it as a valid one.
-The more blocks confirm a transaction, the more guarantee there is that this transaction won't become invalid in the future.
-As a reference, Bitcoin's use cases usually require a six confirmations before accepting a new deposit.
+The more blocks confirm a transaction, the more guarantee there is that this transaction won't become voided in the future.
+As a reference, Bitcoin's use cases usually require six confirmations before accepting a new deposit.

+## Be alert for weird behavior

 ### Check if an unusual amount of deposits or withdrawals are being made